Definition, common applications of a due diligence process in various sectors, and how-to resources

 For attorneys, due diligence is one of the most crucial tasks to perform for a client planning a purchase or merger.
 Diligence teams ensure that undertaking a deal won’t backfire and damage their client’s operations.
 To do so, the diligence team must establish a seller’s risk profile by examining its past actions, its present situation, and its future ambitions.

-There are various types of due diligence which fall into two general categories, “hard” due diligence and “soft” due diligence, though there are plenty of overlaps between the two.
+Then there are various types of due diligence which fall into two general categories: “hard” due diligence and “soft” due diligence, though there are plenty of overlaps between the two.

 Hard due diligence

 Hard due diligence is a study of the facts about a potential purchase: analyzing numbers and data.
-It means delving into financial documents, contracts, licensing agreements, litigation proceedings.
+It means delving into financial records, financial statements, contracts, licensing agreements, litigation proceedings.
 Further, it’s about determining a seller’s tax exposures and liabilities and assessing if the target complies with various regulations and laws.

 Areas of diligence here include: